light-handle/mcpspec/README.md

 # MCPSpec

-The definitive testing platform for Model Context Protocol (MCP) servers.
+The testing platform for Model Context Protocol (MCP) servers.
 Think Postman, but for MCP.

 ## Features